TheElderMindseeker/pizza-assignment/README.md

 ## Interface

+### Admin CLI Interface

+When the server is run, the prompt will show admin CLI interface (`The CLI is running` will be output).
+Thus, admin can use different commands to monitor the state of the system.
+To get the list of commands and their meanings use `help` or `man` commands, they have absolutely same effect.

 ### Web Interface

 The application serves web content on some of its routes.
 To enter the web interface part of the application, proceed to `http(s)://localhost/` using the port that the server started on (see Configuration section).